Antony-al/My-study-projects/vkFind/Readme.txt

 A trivial and single-tasking project that I started developing in order to familiarize myself with the Android Studio development environment.
+This programm finds people in the social network "VK" of their ID (gets firstname and lastname).